-The team embodies the image of Bahrain, an oil-rich country on the Persian Gulf on a mission to make an impact on the global sport scene of the 21st century on the initiative of Sheikh Nasser bin Hamad Al Khalifa.
+The team is the face of Bahrain, a little oil-rich country on the Persian Gulf on a mission to make an impact on the global sport scene of the 21st century under the impetus of Sheikh Nasser bin Hamad Al Khalifa.
 The occasional triathlete is the son of the king Hamad bin Isa Al Khalifa and serves as the president of the national Olympic Committee and the commander of the Royal Guard.
-His cycling team has secured funding from a consortium of Gulf companies.
+His cycling team has secured funding from a consortium of companies based in the Kingdom.

 - Final victory0

 - Other race Won0